 Some actors are born great, some actors achieve greatness, and some actors have greatness thrust upon them.
 No matter which of the three categories you fall into, reading books about acting is an excellent way to nurture your abilities.
 Importantly, acting books can help with a myriad of skills including acting technique, auditioning, and self-marketing, all things that are important to any actor.
-Here are the top five books that every actor should read.
+Here are the top seven books that every actor should read.

-1. An Actor Prepares By Constantin Stanislavski
+1. An Actor Prepares by Constantin Stanislavski

-2. Audition By Michael Shurtleff
+2. Audition by Michael Shurtleff

-3. Respect for Acting By Uta Hagen
+3. Respect for Acting by Uta Hagen

-4. Acting as a Business By Brian O’Neil
+4. Acting as a Business by Brian O’Neil

 After you book a role and become a working actor, the best thing you can do is promote yourself.
 This book is written by a former talent agent and walks aspiring actors through the process of self-marketing as well as finding an agent to represent you.
-O’Neil writes updates to his book every few years and the most recent edition includes tips for how to use the internet as a tool and also details recent trends in the entertainment industry.
+O’Neil writes updates to his book every few years and the most recent edition includes tips for how to use the internet as a tool and details recent trends in the entertainment industry.

-5. Sanford Meisner on Acting By Sanford Meisner
+5. Sanford Meisner on Acting by Sanford Meisner

-6. Improvisation for the Theatre By Viola Spolin
+6. Improvisation for the Theatre by Viola Spolin

-7. The Intent to Live By Larry Moss
+7. The Intent to Live by Larry Moss

 “I call this book The Intent to Live because great actors don’t seem to be acting, they seem to be actually living,” Larry Moss said.
-He is a highly-regarded acting teacher of recent times, having instructed hundreds including Hillary Swank, Leonardo DiCaprio, and Justin Timberlake.
+He is a highly-regarded acting teacher of recent times, having instructed hundreds, most noticeably Hillary Swank, Leonardo DiCaprio, and Justin Timberlake.
 He is a sort of contemporary master of acting instruction, like Stanislavski and Meisner in their times, making his book especially vital to the modern actor.
 He stresses preparation and script work and offers insights into developing characters and tackling difficult roles.